feiyunyan2333/Yelp-dataset-project/README.md

 ## Key findings:

 - Certain periods of opening hours may be associated with higher ratings.
-- Specific attributes (such as facilities, atmosphere, etc.) may have some correlation with the bar rating.
+- Specific attributes may have some correlation with the bar rating.
 - Geographical factors may also have an impact on bar ratings.

 ## project outcome: